 It is assumed that the total number of working days per year in any given country is 220 days across all countries.
 The average distance travelled per day is either taken from research or assumed to be 30km per day and assumed to be one return journey per day per employee.
 The emission factor is calculated by assuming that there are five different transport modes used for employee commuting, each with a different emission factor.
-The same breakdown of transport modes is assumed across all countries and multiplied by the respective Defra emission factors to calculate an overall employee commuting emission factor for each country.
+The same breakdown of transport modes is assumed across all countries and multiplied by the respective DEFRA emission factors to calculate an overall employee commuting emission factor for each country.
+Due to global stay-athome orders in 2020 due to COVID-19, Ball assumed that its main office employees (approximately 27% of Ball's total employee headcount) only commuted ~52 days during the calendar year.
+This assumption of 52 commuting days per year was only applied to global offices because Ball's manufacturing facility employees were considered essential workers and commuted to work as usual throughout the year.